JonaNdawula/alx-higher_level_programming/0x0A-python-inheritance/README.md

 10. A  class Square that inherits from Rectangle (9-rectangle.py)

 11. A  class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py).

+12. A class MyInt that inherits from int

+13. A function that adds a new attribute to an object if it’s possible